Did appeasement cause the Second World War?

 Prime minister Neville Chamberlain hoped that it would bring a quicker end to the crisis created in Europe by the Nazi clamour for revision of the Treaty of Versailles.

 He believed that pacification could be achieved through negotiating a general settlement that would in almost all respects replace the Treaty of Versailles, and bring Germany into satisfactory treaty relations with her neighbours.

 Following the Nazis’ rise to power in 1933, Winston Churchill warned of the perils of German nationalism.
-But the British government ignored him and did all it could to stay out of Hitler’s way.
+But the British government ignored him and did all it could to stay out of Adolf Hitler’s way.
 The nation was weary of war and reluctant to get involved in international affairs again so soon.

 By this time, Churchill had become an increasingly marginalised voice and he was side-lined by Neville Chamberlain.
 Winston Churchill was the most well-known opponent of appeasement, and consistently warned the government of the dangers posed by Nazi Germany, though his warnings went unheeded.
 He argued that faster British rearmament could have deterred the German dictator, and that a readiness to make a stand at crucial moments could have halted Hitler’s progress before it was too late.

 Listen: Tim Bouverie explores the failed diplomacy that led to World War Two and the Nazi domination of Europe, on this episode of the HistoryExtra podcast: